delhivery/project-polaris/lifecycle.md

 Business/Product can declare the lifecycle of each model in the system and events associated with each state of the lifecycle.
 The events may cause change in state of a model's lifecycle

-A lifecycle has to be declared for every model.
-A model's lifecycle is created by chaining together atomic workflows.
+## Definition

+A lifecycle is a suquence of events, states and transitions which allows us to dicate what happens to a model from inception to termination in our system.

 ## Event and Lifecycle

-When an event is generated, the system figures out what's the current state of the model is and validates if the incoming event can be trigged in current state.
-If yes then the corresponding task for the event is executed which may cause a change in state of the model.
+An event causes the evaluation of lifecycle to validate if the said event is acceptable at the current state of the lifecycle or not.
+And if the event is acceptable, lifecycle will determine which function to invoke based on it's internal state

 An event can be valid for multiple states of a lifecycle.
 For example:
 'cancelOrder' event will have to be attached to all states of a lifecycle if cancellation if to be allowed at all times during the lifecycle of an order.